Afflua/.github/profile/README.md

 ## We are Afflua.
-A diverse team of developers, mathematicians, and investors aiming to create world class financial software and infrastructure.
+A diverse team of developers, mathematicians, and investors developing quantiative trading infrastructure.
 ## Information

 **Email**: support@afflua.info\